edgedb/rfcs/text/1006-simplified-cli.rst

     database create            Create a new DB
     database drop              Drop the DB

+    describe object            Describe a database object
+    describe schema            Describe the database schema

+    list                       List matching database objects by name and type (run `edgedb list --help` for more info)

     self upgrade               Upgrade this tool to the latest version self uninstall             Uninstall this tool

-    inspect                    Print information about the database, run `edgedb inspect --help` for details.

 The output of ``edgedb inspect --help``::